apache/trafficserver/doc/admin-guide/logging/formatting.en.rst

                               which milestone to use.
 msdms Proxy                   Difference in milliseconds between the timestamps
                               of two milestones.
-See note below about specifying which miletones to use. stms  Proxy-Origin Connection Time (in milliseconds) spent accessing the origin server.
+See note below about specifying which milestones to use. stms  Proxy-Origin Connection Time (in milliseconds) spent accessing the origin server.
 Measured from the time the connection between proxy and origin is established to the